O1ahmad/ansible-role-kibana/README.md

 `config: <hash-of-kibana-settings>` **default**: {}

 - Set of Kibana configuration key-value pairs which determine the behaviour of the associated server instance.
-These settings are generally node-specific (such as server instance name and persistent data paths), or are required by a node to be able to join a cluster.
+These settings are generally node-specific (such as server instance name and persistent data paths).
 Any configuration setting/value key-pair supported by `kibana` should be expressible within the hash and properly rendered within the associated YAML config.

 Values can be expressed in typical _yaml/ansible_ form (e.g. Strings, numbers and true/false values should be written as is and without quotes).